Banana Chocolate Chip Cake

 - ¾ cup sugar

 - 1 tsp cinnamon extract

 - 1 cup dark chocolate chips

-Grease a square 8 inch baking pan and preheat the oven to 350° F.
+- Grease an 8×8 baking dish with butter and preheat the oven to 350°F.

-Before measuring any other ingredients, mash the banana to ensure you have the right amount.
-There’s nothing worse than getting halfway through a recipe and finding out you don’t have enough of something!
+- Before measuring any other ingredients, mash the banana to ensure you have the right amount.

-In a separate bowl, combine the flour, baking soda, and salt.
+- In a medium bowl, whisk the flour, baking soda, and salt.

-Pour the batter into the prepared pan and bake for 45-50 minutes or until a toothpick inserted in the center comes out clean (with the exception of some melted chocolate).
-Rotate the pan in the oven halfway through baking.
+- Pour the batter into the prepared pan and bake for 45-50 minutes or until a toothpick inserted in the centre comes out clean (with the exception of a melted chocolate chip).
+Rotate the pan halfway through baking.

-The cake can be stored at room temperature for up to two days or in the refrigerator for up to 5.
+- The cake can be stored at room temperature for up to two days or in the refrigerator for up to five.